takeourcarsnow/MonoLog/docs/CAMERA_EFFECTS.md

 1. Click camera button in upload screen
 2. Grant camera permissions (if needed)
-3. Select desired effect from buttons (None/Pixel/Dither/ASCII)
+3. Select desired effect from buttons (None/Pixel/Dither/ASCII/Text)
 4. Adjust effect parameters using controls
+5. For text overlay: Enter text, adjust styling, then click and drag on the camera preview to position text anywhere
-5. Optionally add a decorative frame from the Frames section
+6. Optionally add a decorative frame from the Frames section
-6. Optionally add texture overlays from the Overlays section (with blend mode and opacity controls)
+7. Optionally add texture overlays from the Overlays section (with blend mode and opacity controls)
-7. Click "Capture" to take photo with all effects and overlays applied
+8. Click "Capture" to take photo with all effects and overlays applied
-8. Photo is captured with effects, overlays, and frames permanently rendered
+9. Photo is captured with effects, overlays, and frames permanently rendered

 ### Developer Integration